 Industry Affiliations: SKILLS USA

 Industry Certifications available in High School: OSHA 10 Hour General Industry

-College Credits toward post-secondard certifications/degrees can be earned through Articulation Agreements with:
+College Credits toward post-secondary certifications/degrees can be earned through Articulation Agreements:

 DRAFTING AND DESIGN: COURSE OF STUDY

-GRADE 12 SHOP – COURSE #DD4 25 CREDITS During their senior year, drafting students work on a variety of school approved community projects, larger commercial projects and larger residential projects.
-Seniors work on developing and practicing competencies that were learned duringtheir junior year.
+GRADE 12 SHOP – COURSE #DD4 During their senior year, drafting students work on a variety of school approved community projects, larger commercial projects and larger residential projects.
+Seniors work on developing and practicing competencies that were learned during their junior year.
 The students are required to complete and present their Junior/Senior project having earlier chosen

-GRADE 12 RELATED – COURSE #DD4R 5 CREDITS The Grade 12 related course curriculum engages students in areas of the state competencies that they have not yet experienced while reinforcing previously learned fundamentals.
-Emphasis is also placed on skills essential for successful completion of the Junior/Senior Project.
+GRADE 12 RELATED – COURSE #DD4R The Grade 12 related course curriculum engages students in areas of the state competencies that they have not yet experienced while reinforcing previously learned fundamentals.
+Emphasis is also placed on skills essential for successful completion of the Senior Project.